alexisgrenon/site-akia/content/services/_index.en.md

 ---
-title: "Agence spécialisée en commerce en ligne | Akia Marketing"
+title: E-commerce specialized agency | Akia Marketing
-description: >-
+description: >
-  De la conception au marketing, Akia est la référence pour une boutique en ligne rentable, abordable et à votre image.
-La bonne humeur est incluse!
+  From design to marketing, Akia is the best for a profitable, affordable, and image-friendly online store.
+Good mood is included!
 image: /img/e-commerce-services.jpg
 draft: false
 noindex: false